iopred/kit/README.md

     added spatial-temporal parser
 }

+feb 17 2025 {
+    added `kit.observe()`
+    🦠👻🚁🏈
+}

 ## Overview

 kit is a toolkit for making games with an integrated spatial-temporal database.
 It combines:
 - A Rust core engine
 - Go utilities for parsing and processing
 - Docker containerization for easy deployment
+- A web interface for viewing and interacting with the game state
+- A simple emoji based rule language for game design

 ## Features